dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 | --- | --- | --- | --- |
 | `create-query` |	`dbt sl query` |	`{{ semantic_layer.query() }}` |	Allows you to build the SQL for a query that does not hit the cache, utilizes a saved-query to specify parameters or specifies whether the cache should be utilized or overwritten	|
 | `export`	| `dbt sl export`	| None, Not possible	| Builds an export using the GraphQL API.
 Use the export [parameters](#parameters). specified above in  |

-  A user can interact with the cache through specification of Exports, Runs or our APIs (i.e. dbt sl drop-cache).
-We manage the metadata of what is stored in the cache for each of these.